What Does it Take to Be a Logistician?

 - Oracle Primavera Enterprise Project Portfolio Management

-What work experience do I need to become a Logistician?
+What education or degrees do I need to become a Logistician?

 The table below shows some of the most common industries where those employed in this career field work.